CESSProject/cess-js-sdk/README.md

 ## About

-js-sdk for Cess Project file storage
+A js-sdk for Cess Project with file storage

 ## Install